-Grantee shall pay a Franchise Fee equal to eleven and fifty-six hundredths percent (11.56%) of the Gross Receipts.
+Grantee shall pay a Franchise Fee equal to ten percent (10%) of the Gross Receipts Less Disposal charges.
 The payment of a Franchise Fee shall not limit the County's ability to establish and levy a business license tax, fees, charges, assessments, penalties, fines, and other requirements for monetary payment by the Grantee to the County.
 Payment of Franchise Fees shall be made monthly.